 Much of this paper has discussed the value of the AAVS environment.
 One of the key features of this environment is the integrated stack used for simulation, hardware-in-theloop testing, and control of the competition vehicle.
 This has allowed for testing of algorithms, design choices, and hardware implementation on multiple levels.
 Software simulations are being run near constantly to further refine and compare behavioral algorithms.
-Hardware-in-the-loop simulations are largely done at the Georgia Tech ADEPT Lab and around the Georgia Tech.
-Various tests are done multiple times a week, including motor control, manipulator actuation, and object identification/classification.
+Hardware-in-the-loop simulations are largely done at the Georgia Tech ADEPT Lab and around the Georgia Tech campus with the vehicle being drug around in a wagon.
+Various tests are done multiple times a week.
 Full system tests are conducted at Sweetwater Creek State Park on a self constructed mock mission course, and have been done on a roughly monthly basis.
-Previous sections have covered the uses of pure software testing, while this section will focus mainly on the hardwarein-the-loop simulation and the playback of real world testing data.
+Previous sections have covered the uses of pure software testing, while this section will focus mainly on the hardware-in-the-loop simulation and the playback of real world testing data.